 We have seen the loss of this gift over the centuries.
 In certain centuries, especially in ancient times, sex was part of ritualistic, deity worship.
 Some cultures had little restrictions on sexual acts while in others it is more rigid.
 In Victorian times, sex was not discussed in good company.
 In our current culture, its presence dominates our media, but it is rarely referenced in the way God intended, thereby demeaning and separating it from its greater purpose.

 One obvious reason sex is important in our society is that it provides physical pleasure.
 But if the purpose of sex was solely for pleasure, then there are plenty of other resources available with far fewer consequences.
 One prevalent consequence of sex outside of God’s boundaries has been the rise of sexually transmitted diseases.
 STDs are widespread in our country.
 The Center for Disease Control estimates that there are 19 million new infections every year in the U.S. alone.
 (CDC 2012 National Data).

 Even while our culture espouses the idea that sex should be sought to meet a biological need, it is associated with something far more significant.
-Even for the many who are consumed by sexual addiction, there is an underlying drive which goes beyond the physical.
+Even for the many who are consumed by sexual addiction, there is an underlying drive that goes beyond the physical.
 Sex lends itself to attachment because it ties into our deeply buried desire for true intimacy originally planted there by God.
 C.S.
 Lewis writes “The monstrosity of sexual intercourse outside of marriage is that those who indulge in it are trying to isolate one kind of union (the sexual) from all other kinds of union which were intended to go along with and make up the total union.”